google-github-actions/deploy-cloud-functions/README.md

 - `event_trigger_service`: (Optional) The hostname of the service that should be observed.

+- `deploy_timeout`: (Optional) The function deployment timeout in seconds.
+Defaults to 300.

 ## Allow unauthenticated requests

 A Cloud Functions product recommendation is that CI/CD systems not set or change